 Situated in southeastern Africa, Mozambique boasts a long coastline dotted with sun-drenched tropical beaches, warm Indian Ocean waters and even warmer hospitality.

 Having attained independence from Portugal as recently as 1975, the country still has strong cultural ties to Portugal.
-Yet Mozambique retains its own distinct character as a melting pot of different European, African and Asian influences.
+Yet Mozambique retains its own distinct character as a melting pot of European, African and Asian influences.

 Living in Mozambique as an expat